 Net revenues include net interest income and non-interest expense.
-Net interest income primarily relates to interest income from loans to affiliates.
-Non-interest expense includes:
+Interest income primarily relates to interest from loans to affiliates.
+Interest expense primarily relates to interest on debt securities issued, net of hedges with affiliates.
+Noninterest expense includes:

-- Gains and losses on financial instruments mandatorily measured at fair value through profit or loss, which primarily relate to non-interest gains and losses on derivative assets and liabilities. - Gains and losses on financial instruments designated at fair value through profit or loss, which primarily relate to noninterest gains and losses on unsecured borrowings. - Allocations of net revenues from/(to) affiliates, which relate to allocations of net revenues from/(to) affiliates for their participation in the company's business activities.
+- Gains and losses on financial instruments mandatorily measured at fair value through profit or loss, which primarily relate to non-interest gains and losses on derivative assets and liabilities with affiliates. - Gains and losses on financial instruments designated at fair value through profit or loss, which primarily relate to non-interest gains and losses on unsecured borrowings. - Allocations of net revenues from/(to) affiliates, which relate to allocations of net revenues from/(to) affiliates for their participation in the company's business activities.